digitalrightswatch/digitalrightswatch.org.au/content/blog/2023-03-07-get-privacy-right.md

   - 'true'
 category:
   - Articles
+  - Campaigns
 tags:
   - privacy reform
+summary: Learn more about the campaign for privacy law reform in Australia to keep Australians safe online.

 ---
 #### _**Our right to privacy is essential to uphold our democracy, rein in corporate power, and for a safe and fair digital future.
 It's time to get privacy right.**_